the-qa-company/WikibaseSync/README.md

 # WikibaseSync documentation
-This is an open-source project developed by [QA-Company](https://www.qanswer.eu/).
+This is an open-source project developed by [The QA Company](https://the-qa-company.com).
 You can use this project to sync Wikidata Items and Properties with your arbitrary Wikibase.
 ## Features
-* Create items and properties with CSV files
 * Import Wikidata items and Properties
 * Track the changes on Wikidata and Keep synchronized
 * Monitor the changes in Wikibase and import corresponding Wikidata properties and statements. etc